decentraland/documentation/content/creator/wearables-and-emotes/emotes/props-and-sounds.md

 # **Naming Conventions:**

-In order for the emotes to work you must follow the following naming conventions.
-Otherwise the emote will not play correctly using the builder or in world.
+Naming conventions must be strictly followed for the emotes to work!
+Otherwise they will not play correctly neither in the builder nor in world.

 ### Armatures Name Conventions: